 File systems provide other kinds of objects, whose purposes are to ease the burden of dealing with large collections of data, controlling access to them, and increasing the efficiency of operating on them.
-What PRIMOS provides will be described later in this chapter.
-How you as a programmer use them will be explained in the next chapter.
+What PRIMOS provides is described in Chapter 4, Programmer Interfaces to the File System.
+How you as a programmer use them is explained in the remainder of this volume.